 Store Payroll as a Percentage of Net Sales.
 Store payroll as a percentage of net sales measures our ability to manage our payroll in accordance with increases or decreases in net sales.
 The method of calculating store payroll varies across the retail industry.
 As a result, our store payroll as a percentage of net sales may differ from other retailers.
 We define store payroll as regular and overtime payroll for all store personnel as well as regional and territory personnel, exclusive of benefits and payroll charges related to corporate and warehouse employees.
-Store payroll as a percentage of net sales improved to 8.5% during Fiscal 2016 compared with 8.6% during Fiscal 2015.
-The improvement in store payroll as a percentage of net sales was primarily driven by the benefit from efficiencies realized in our stores as we continue to simplify operating procedures and improve the execution thereof.
-Store payroll as a percentage of net sales was 8.8% during Fiscal 2014.
+Store payroll as a percentage of net sales was 8.5% during both Fiscal 2017 and Fiscal 2016.
+We were able to utilize efficiencies realized through the continued simplification of store operating procedures and improvement of execution to offset (i) minimum wage increases at our stores, as well as (ii) store payroll for our Puerto Rico stores with no related sales at the stores that were closed during Fiscal 2017 as a result of the weather-related incidents.
+Store payroll as a percentage of net sales was 8.6% during Fiscal 2015.

 Liquidity.
 Liquidity measures our ability to generate cash.
 Management measures liquidity through cash flow and working capital position.
 Cash flow is the measure of cash generated from or used in operating, financing, and investing activities.
-Cash and cash equivalents increased \$60.7 million during Fiscal 2016, resulting in a cash and cash equivalent balance of \$81.6 million as of January 28, 2017 compared with a decrease in cash and cash equivalents of \$4.4 million during Fiscal 2015.
-The improvement in our cash flow was primarily driven by our improved operating results, as well as a decrease in income tax and incentive compensation payments during Fiscal 2016 compared to Fiscal 2015.
-Our improvement was also driven by changes in our inventories and accounts payable, as described further below.
-These improvements were partially offset by changes in the net borrowings on our ABL Facility (\$167.4 million net repayments during Fiscal 2016 compared with \$104.1 million net borrowings during Fiscal 2015) and changes in our deferred tax liabilities.
+Cash and cash equivalents increased \$51.7 million during Fiscal 2017, resulting in a cash and cash equivalent balance of \$133.3 million as of February 3, 2018, compared with an increase in cash and cash equivalents of \$60.7 million during Fiscal 2016.
+The decrease in our cash flow was primarily driven by increased purchases of treasury stock and increased purchases of property and equipment.
+These increased cash outflows were partially offset by changes in the net borrowings on our ABL Line of Credit (no net change during Fiscal 2017 compared with \$167.4 million net repayments during Fiscal 2016).
 Refer to the section below entitled "Liquidity and Capital Resources" for further explanation.

 Changes in working capital also impact our cash flows.
-We had a working capital deficit at January 28, 2017 of \$96.3 million compared with working capital of \$18.6 million at January 30, 2016.
-The decrease in working capital was primarily related to the decrease in our inventories.
-In addition, our accounts payable increased from January 30, 2016 as a result of our 25 net new stores opened during Fiscal 2016 as well as the timing of our inventory receipts during the final two months of Fiscal 2016.
-We also experienced an increase in our income taxes payable and incentive compensation accruals, which was driven by our improved operating results during Fiscal 2016, and were partially offset by increases in our cash and prepaid and other current assets.
+Working capital equals current assets (exclusive of restricted cash) minus current liabilities.
+We had a working capital deficit at February 3, 2018 of \$47.0 million compared with a working capital deficit of \$96.3 million at January 28, 2017.
+The improved working capital was primarily related to the increases in our cash and cash equivalents and inventories.
+Prepaid rent also increased from January 28, 2017, due to the timing of our fiscal calendar.
+These increases were partially offset by an increase in our accounts payable from January 28, 2017 as a result of our 37 net new stores opened during Fiscal 2017 and the timing of our inventory purchases.